 How Does An Unpaid Medical Bill Affect My Credit Report?

 Credit reports are essentially lists of your financial accounts and behaviors.
-They’re maintained by companies called credit bureaus.
-These credit bureaus track your financial habits and compile them into documents called credit reports.
+They’re maintained by companies called credit bureaus or credit reporting agencies.
+These credit reporting agencies track your financial habits and compile them into documents called credit reports.

 It’s vital to keep track of credit reports.
 The credit bureaus are required to make credit reports available to consumers.
 So make sure you check yours periodically to confirm that everything on it is accurate.